 The strategy sets out our Community Engagement objectives and the guidelines for successful engagement.

-Community Participation PlanCommunity Engagement Action Plan
+Community Participation Plan

 The purpose of the Community Participation Plan is to make participation in the Snowy Valleys planning system easy and as meaningful as possible.
-The action plan details our key commitments and actions to continually improve our engagement practices over the next XX years.